AlibabaCloudDocs/vod/intl.en-US/Best Practice/Upload videos by using the OSS native SDK.md

 1. Create an empty folder that is named aliyun-php-sdk in your PHP project.
 2. Download the entire source code from [aliyun-openapi-php-sdk](https://github.com/aliyun/aliyun-openapi-php-sdk?spm=a2c4g.11186623.2.68.627e4eafSZjXWo).
 Decompress the downloaded package and copy the aliyun-php-sdk-core and aliyun-php-sdk-vod folders to the aliyun-php-sdk directory.
 3. Download the latest source code of OSS SDK for PHP from [aliyun-oss-php-sdk](https://github.com/aliyun/aliyun-oss-php-sdk/releases?spm=a2c4g.11186623.2.69.627e4eafSZjXWo).
 Decompress the downloaded package.
 Then, add the decompressed folder to the aliyun-php-sdk directory.
 For example, if [aliyun-oss-php-sdk-2.2.4.zip](https://github.com/aliyun/aliyun-oss-php-sdk/archive/v2.2.4.zip?spm=a2c4g.11186623.2.70.627e4eafSZjXWo&file=v2.2.4.zip) is downloaded and decompressed, the decompressed folder is aliyun-oss-php-sdk-2.2.4.
-4. Open the aliyun-php-sdk/aliyun-php-sdk-core/Config.php file, find "//config sdk auto load path.", and then add the following code below this line:
+4. Open the aliyun-php-sdk/aliyun-php-sdk-core/Config.php file, find "//config sdk auto load path.",and then add the following code below this line:

     ```
     Autoloader::addAutoloadPath("aliyun-php-sdk-vod");